Einar Páll Svavarsson

 Enjoy the drive and inhale the natural wonders

 To get the most out of your drive, we recommend three days and two nights to enjoy the awesome Snæfellsnes Peninsula.
 The drive is both scenic and a place where you can find many impressive natural wonders.
 The Snæfellsnes Peninsula, located in the West Region of Iceland, also has interesting and beautiful small towns and villages with excellent accommodations, camping sites, cafés, and restaurants.
 Some also offer interesting tours and activities.
-Our tour begins and ends in Borgarnes in the West Region, a town that is only 70 kilometers, 45 miles, from Reykjavík, the capital of Iceland.
+Our tour begins and ends in Borgarnes town in the West Region, which is only 70 kilometers, 45 miles, from Reykjavík, the capital of Iceland.
 It is a road by the intersection of Road nr 1 (the Ring Road) and Road nr.
 54. What I have in mind here is that you don't take the same way back when you finish the drive and can see new things all through your drive.

 What you will see

 Driving on this tour around the Snæfellsnes Peninsula on Road Nr.
 54, you will see a large crater, fields of lava, waterfalls, basalt columns, stacks and pillars by the shoreline, ravines with strange stories attached to them, and places from stories in the Sagas that happened over a thousand years ago.
-You will also see the Snæfellsnes glacier.
+You will also see Snæfellsjökull, the Snæfellsnes glacier.
 It is a remarkable journey through landscape and history.
 In addition, you will visit some beautiful towns and villages and experience a scenic drive with spectacular mountains.

 The roads, your car, and the best time of the year to take this tour drive

 This is a trip that you can take at any time during the year, although the most exciting and straightforward time is from the middle of May until the end of September.
-Here you can fill in some valuable information by reading my article about the best time to visit Iceland.
+Regarding seasons, you can fill in some valuable information by reading my comprehensive article about the best time to visit Iceland.
 The colors of summer also make the lava moss and vegetation very beautiful, giving you a much more enjoyable experience.
 But experiencing Iceland in the autumn and winter is also quite interesting.
 Any car, small or large, can be used for this drive as the roads are almost all excellent asphalt roads except for a part on the Northeast part of the Snæfellsnes Peninsula that only has a gravel road.
 In winter, it is always better and more secure to have a car with a front-wheel drive or preferably a four-wheel drive since they are more stable when the roads are icy and slippery.

-First day: Borgarnes - Arnarstapi
+First day from Borgarnes to Arnarstapi

 From Bjarnarfoss, you turn towards Road Nr.
 574 and take another turn to your left to Road Nr.
 5723 to Búðir.
 From the parking lot at Búðir, there is a beautiful hike by the shoreline.
 You only need to walk about 500 meters -1.5 kilometers or a mile to enjoy this part of Snæfellsnes.
-It is a delightful walk where the rush is not required -- but leave the sandals in the car as this is mostly walking in sand.
+It is a delightful walk where the rush is not required, but leave the sandals in the car as this is mostly walking in the sand.
 You should wear your hiking shoes, like in most places in Iceland.

-Second day - Arnarstapi - Grundarfjörður
+Second day Snæfellsnes road trip Arnarstapi to Grundarfjörður

-From Lóndrangar, you continue on Road Nr.
-574 for a few kilometers, then you take a left turn on Road Nr.
-575 to the parking lot by Djúpalónssandur and Dritvík.
-Both are beautiful places to visit with fascinating histories.
-Although the walk or short hike to Dritvík is about an hour and a half, it is an enjoyable scenic walk with stunning formations of stacks along the way.
+As you continue from the Vatnshellir Cave, you turn left on Road Nr.
+575 to the parking lot by Djúpalónssandur, which you can read about in a separate article in more detail here and Dritvík.
+Both are beautiful places to visit and have fascinating histories that go back to the first settlement in Iceland.
+Although the walk or short hike to Dritvík takes about an hour and a half back and forth, it is an enjoyable scenic hike with stunning stack formations along the way.
 Both places are ideal for photography, especially on a bright day when the glacier Snæfellsjökull is visible in the background.

-After Djúpalónssandur and Dritvík, you continue on Road Nr.
-574. After a few minute's drive, you will find a small cabin on your right side selling tours down to the deep cave Vatnshellir (Water Cave).
-You can take a guided tour deep under the dark lava with stunning formations.
-At this point, there is an exciting turn to Öndverðarnes, the westernmost point at Snæfellsnes Peninsula.
-The road is a bit difficult and worse than a regular gravel road, but along the way, you can visit Skarðsvík beach and Svörtuloft cliffs, an excellent addition to the tour but a bit of a loop that takes about one and a half hours with all the stops.
+After Djúpalónssandur and Dritvík which you can read about in a separate article in more detail here, you continue on Road Nr.
+574. After a short drive, you will see a small crater, Saxhóll, on your left side.
+This is ideal for a short stop and a walk up to the top.
+A good view of the shoreline and the glacier is from the top of the crater.
+From Saxhóll crater, you turn to Öndverðarnes, the westernmost point at Snæfellsnes Peninsula.
+The road is a dirt road and bit difficult and worse than a regular gravel road, but along the way, you can visit Skarðsvík which you can read about in a separate article beach and Svörtuloft which you can also read about in a separate article in more detail here cliffs, an excellent addition to the tour but a bit of a loop that takes about one and a half hours with all the stops.
 The cliffs at Svörtuloft display fantastic lava structures shaped by the Atlantic ocean's mighty force.

 When you approach the northern side of the Snæfellsnes Peninsula, your journey is more like a scenic drive, and you'll visit small towns and villages rather than view natural wonders.
 The first stop is in the two small villages of Hellisandur and Rif.
 At Hellisandur, there is an excellent opportunity to visit the Maritime Museum in the Fishermen's Garden.
 It is an excellent opportunity to understand the hardship it took to live in Iceland only a few centuries ago.
 It is also a good idea to walk the village of Hellisandur by the shore from the parking lot at the Maritime Museum.